opentargets/clinical_mining/README.md

 2. **ChEMBL Drug Indication Data**

     JSON file storing indications for drugs, and clinical candidate drugs, from a variety of sources (e.g., FDA, EMA, WHO ATC, ClinicalTrials.gov, INN, USAN).

+3. **ChEMBL Clinical Trials Pipeline**

+   The private DRUGBASE_CURATION database in ChEMBL stores metadata related to clinical trials.
+After processing data from ClinicalTrials.gov, their internal pipeline automatically assigns an EFO ID to each condition and a ChEMBL ID to each intervention mentioned in the trials.
+This database is used to map the conditions and interventions in the AACT database to ChEMBL and EFO IDs, and it **requires a valid ChEMBL user account** to access.

 ## Usage